-How to Do Yoga and Not Be a Dick
+How To Do Yoga and Not Be a Dick

 Modern Yoga Is a Response to Colonial Stereotypes

-“Before colonization, yoga was mainly a spiritual practice, bar beggars and contortionists who worked the urban streets for cash.
-But around the 20th century, it was used as a way for young men to bulk,” says James Mallinson, lecturer in Sanskrit and Classical Indian Studies at SOAS.
-“There was this idea propagated by the British that Indians were lazy and weak,” he adds.
-Reappropriating hatha yoga became a larger project of Indian nation building and the construction of a “new Indian man.”
+“Before colonisation, yoga was mainly a spiritual practice, bar beggars and contortionists who worked the urban streets for cash.
+But around the 20th century, it was used as a way for young men to bulk up and fight the British,” says James Mallinson, lecturer in Sanskrit and Classical Indian Studies at SOAS.
+“There was this idea propagated by the British that Indians were lazy and weak,” she adds.
+Reappropriating hatha yoga became a larger project of Indian nation building and the construction of a “new Indian man”.
 This meant a blended yoga with martial arts of various sorts.

 Yoga Borrowed from Western Physical Culture, Too

-At the same time as Indian men were bulking up, parts of Western culture—like Ling gymnastics and drilling, which was very popular in Europe at the time—were making an impact on traditional yoga, too.”India actually included some aspects of western ‘physical culture’ into their yoga practice,” says James.
+At the same time as Indian men were bulking up, parts of Western culture – like Ling gymnastics and drilling, which was very popular in Europe at the time – were making an impact on traditional yoga, too.”India actually included some aspects of western ‘physical culture’ into their yoga practice,” says James.
 “Cultural appropriation suggests there are pure essences, but the borrowing here kind of cut both ways.”
-Professor Waltraud Ernst, an Indian history expert at Oxford Brookes university, says that even now modern Western new age yoga practices are being “re-imported into India for westernized Indian elite groups.”
+Professor Waltraud Ernst, an Indian history expert at Oxford Brookes university, says that even now modern Western new age yoga practices are being “re-imported into India for westernised Indian elite groups”.

 There’s No Such Thing as ‘Authentic’ Yoga